csdurfee/csdurfee.github.io/content/the-public-gets-what-the-public-wants.md

 ### Do gamblers follow the record against the spread?
 If a team's record against the spread is due solely to random error, then we've got a [LeMartingale](/LeSimulation.html) on our hands.
 The current record would have no bearing on the future record.
 So gamblers shouldn't factor it in when deciding to take a bet or not.

 By the end of the season, there was a significant correlation between money percents and win percentage against the spread.
 I wanted to see how that might've changed over time.
-So I generated the table shown above for every single day of the season, and calculated the Spearman rank correlation on that day.
+So I generated the table shown above for every single day of the season, and calculated the correlation on that day.
 Here's what that looks like over time:

 ![/img/money-ats-win-pct.png](/img/money-ats-win-pct.png)

-The money percentages are cumulative,the mean of all games in the season that have come before -- it's not showing gamblers' betting behavior on a particular day, compared to records against the spread on that day.
+The money percentages are cumulative, the mean of all games in the season that have come before -- it's not showing gamblers' betting behavior on a particular day.
 The graph is a lot smoother that way, but we're losing something.

 It also doesn't show whether records against the spread are a Martingale or not.
 The correlation between betting percentages and win records increases over time, but that doesn't mean this is because gamblers are behaving *rationally*.